Newsroom - Oct 12, 2022

 Colin Bateman, IGS Corrosion Mitigation SME, explains how fuel diversification causes corrosion of the boiler pressure parts, leading to tube leaks that result in costly shutdowns.

-Watch until the end to see how these forced shutdowns can be prevented.
+Watch until the end to see how these forced shutdowns caused by boiler tube corrosion can be prevented.

 The power industry today faces a lot of challenges, and I think there’s a lot of pressure on the industry to become more environmentally friendly to eliminate the burning of fossil fuels or to minimize that as much as possible.

 What we’ve seen a lot of plants working on is improving their efficiencies in how they operate but also in changing the feedstock or the fuel that they burn.
 The circular economy of waste whereby everything that can be recycled is recycled and put back into that process or can be reused to make whatever product it was made and used to make originally.
 What cannot be recycled or efficiently or effectively recycled is then used to create energy, so you recover the energy that’s in that waste rather than just putting it in a landfill by combusting it.

 Plants are burning a wider range of fuels where historically, a plant and a boiler would be specifically designed for one fuel type, for example, coal or whatever, these days, they’re burning a wide variety.